3 Days In Sayulita Itinerary: A Perfect First Visit

 Where to Stay In Sayulita

-Because the town is fairly small youโre never going to be far from a beach!
-For 3 Days In Sayulita you will want to be in town or close by to save driving or spending money on taxi rides.
+For a stay of 3 Days In Sayulita you will want to be in town or close by to save driving or spending money on taxi rides.

 Sayulita has a wide choice from all inclusive resorts, boutique hotels, beachfront apartments, and hidden away smaller guesthouses.